 - "Architect of Pain" from Force of Habit is 11:02.

-- Double subverted with "Bedlam 1-2-3", as while the track is almost 20 minutes, the actual song is actually seven minutes, followed by 10 minutes worth of silence and a banjo interlude.
+- Played with in "Bedlam 1-2-3," as while the track is almost 20 minutes, the actual song is actually seven minutes, followed by 10 minutes worth of silence and a banjo interlude.

 - Green Aesop: "Chemi-Kill" is basically about how awful pollution is.

-- Harsh Vocals: Baloff used a frantic, yelping shout, while Souza uses a nasally snarl heavily influenced by Bon Scott; Dukes, meanwhile, utilized a hardcore-style bark.
+- Harsh Vocals: Baloff used a frantic, yelping shout, while Zetro uses a nasally snarl heavily influenced by Bon Scott; Dukes, meanwhile, utilized a hardcore-style bark.

 - Hate Plague: "Seeds of Hate".